hanngo-qc/todoapp-autotesting-web/README.md

 Aspire software is the system help credit companies decide how to reject or approve a money loan request from their customers, keep track of all the loan information and help to faster proceed all the requests.

-Step 1: Get Aspire Project
+Step 1: Get Automation Web Project
 Getting the project on Github and check out your copy locally.
 - git clone https://github.com/hanngo-qc/automationweb-test.git